Now accepting applications by January 31 at 5:00 p.m.

 Do all Collaborative Project Courses involve community partners?

 Many do, but this is not a requirement.

 No, these courses may be deeply rooted within a discipline or interdisciplinary.
 All types of courses can benefit from this mode of pedagogy.

 Is this program primarily focused on undergraduate courses?

 No!
-Faculty who teach classes for graduate and/or professional students, or mixed-level courses, are encouraged to consider this fellowship.
-All schools and programs are invited to reimagine their coursework to include collaborative project courses.
+Faculty who teach graduate and/or professional students or mixed-level courses are encouraged to consider this fellowship.
+All schools and programs are invited to reimagine their coursework to include Collaborative Project Courses.